AdamDybcio/OnlineShop/README.md

 # OnlineShop

 This is my Android Studio project (one of many).
-It's not perfectly made, but it was my school project, which was supposed to look exactly like on the screenshot below.
+It's not perfectly made, but it was my school project, which was supposed to look exactly like on the screenshot below.<br><br>
 <img src="https://user-images.githubusercontent.com/68535467/164110872-35eb8633-cfc9-4b49-8a2c-2384e366c5a4.jpg" width="100" height="100">
 ![App_up](https://user-images.githubusercontent.com/68535467/164110872-35eb8633-cfc9-4b49-8a2c-2384e366c5a4.jpg)
 ![App_down](https://user-images.githubusercontent.com/68535467/164110881-cb0cd33e-c7e4-4483-934d-9f386baae018.jpg)